On this page, find key information about the rent regulation laws in place in your province or territory, including about:

 Yes, subject to certain rules.

-Does my province have a rent control policy?
+Does my province have a rent regulation policy?

-Yes, Ontario has a rent control policy in the Residential Tenancies Act (RTA) which sets the maximum limits by which landlords can increase the rent every year.
+Yes, Ontario has a rent regulation policy in the Residential Tenancies Act (RTA) which sets the maximum limits by which landlords can increase the rent every year.
 In Ontario these are referred to as guidelines.

-Can my landlord increase my rent by more than what limit allows?
+Can my landlord increase my rent by more than what the limit allows?

 Landlords can apply to the LTB for permission to raise the rent by more than what is allowed in the guideline.
 This is referred to as an above guideline increase or AGI.
 The RTA lists specific reasons why a landlord can apply for an AGI which include: